mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ================
 File: docs/streaming/custom-streaming-ws.md
 ================
-# Custom Audio Streaming app (WebSocket) {#custom-streaming-websocket}
+# Custom Audio Streaming Application (WebSocket) {#custom-streaming-websocket}

-This article overviews the server and client code for a custom asynchronous web app built with ADK Streaming and [FastAPI](https://fastapi.tiangolo.com/), enabling real-time, bidirectional audio and text communication with WebSockets.
+This article overviews the server and client code for a custom Bidi-streaming web application built with ADK Bidi-streaming and [FastAPI](https://fastapi.tiangolo.com/), enabling real-time, bidirectional audio and text communication with WebSockets.

 **Note:** This guide assumes you have experience of JavaScript and Python `asyncio` programming.